-For enforcement of this code, the detection of any sound component, including, but not limited to, understandable speech, comprehension of whether a voice is raised or normal, repetitive bass sounds, or comprehension of musical rhythms, by a person using their unaided hearing faculties is sufficient to verify plainly audible noise.
+It is the intent of the Town in regulating noise to take into account the latest scientific advances in noise measurement and control while at the same time preserving the common sense and common law determination of what constitutes a disturbance or public nuisance.
+Therefore, technological sound level measurements, while desirable, shall not be required to demonstrate a violation of this section.
+The detection of any sound component, including, but not limited to, understandable speech, comprehension of whether a voice is raised or normal, repetitive bass sounds, or comprehension of musical rhythms, by a person using their unaided hearing faculties is sufficient to verify Plainly Audible Noise.
 It is not necessary for such a person to determine the title, specific words, or artist of music, or the content of any speech.
-A sound level meter may be used but is not required to determine whether noise is prohibited.
+A sound level meter may be used but is not required to determine whether noise is prohibited, and decibel level measurements less than those specified in this article may still establish a violation of this article when due regard is made for the time, place, and circumstances of the noise.